Email Threading That Keeps Agents in Context

 Send with correct reply headers

-Call reply_email with the thread_id and the message_id of the specific message you are replying to.
-MultiMail constructs and attaches the In-Reply-To and References headers automatically — no manual header manipulation required in your agent code.
+Call reply_email against the id of the specific email you are replying to (POST /v1/mailboxes/{mailbox_id}/reply/{email_id}).
+MultiMail resolves the thread, then constructs and attaches the In-Reply-To and References headers automatically — no manual header manipulation required in your agent code.

 5